microsoft/fast/sites/website/versioned_docs/version-legacy/integrations/vite.md

 title: Vite
 sidebar_label: Vite
 custom_edit_url: https://github.com/microsoft/fast/edit/master/sites/website/versioned_docs/version-legacy/integrations/vite.md
 description: FAST works great with TypeScript and Vite, using a fairly standard setup.
-Let's take a look at how you can set up a FAST+TypeScript+Vite project, starting from scratch.
+Let's take a look at how you can set up a FAST+Vite+TypeScript project, starting from scratch.
 keywords:
   - vite
 ---

-FAST works great with TypeScript and Vite, using a fairly standard setup.
+FAST works great with Vite and TypeScript, using a fairly standard setup.
 Let's take a look at how you can set up a FAST+TypeScript+Vite project, starting from scratch.
 ## Setting up the Vite project

 First, you'll need to make sure that you have Node.js version >=12.2.0 installed.
 You can learn more and download that [on the official site](https://nodejs.org/).